quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part84_Applications_an.md

 ```java
 w(t+1) = w(t) + alpha * (R(t+1) - v(S(t), w(t))) * e(t),
 ```
-where \(e(t)\) is an eligibility trace vector updated at each step.
+where $e(t)$ is an eligibility trace vector updated at each step.
 This allows TD-Gammon to incorporate both immediate rewards and long-term predictions effectively. x??

 ---